Please read the following carefully before moving on.

 Are households required to submit meal applications?

-No, households that are not interested in qualifying for free or reduced-price meals are not required to submit meal applications at their child’s school site and cannot be forced to complete an application.
+No, households not interested in qualifying for free or reduced-price meals are not required to submit meal applications at their child’s school site and cannot be forced to complete an application.

 Which household members should be listed on the Free and Reduced-Price Meal Application?

 All household members should be listed on the meal application.
-All students attending Pasco County schools should be listed in Section 3 on the application.
-All other household members not attending a Pasco County school are listed in Section 5 on the application.
+All students attending Pasco County schools (except Pepin Academy) should be listed in the Student’s section of the application.
+All other household members not attending a Pasco County school are listed in Household Members section of the application.
 Household members would include ALL family and ALL non-family members living in the same household.

 How can a household determine if they may qualify for the free and reduced meal program prior to applying?